Higher education is integrated by:

 - Evaluations by agreement.
 Through these agreements, the Agency carries out the scientific-technical evaluation of proposals for funding applications from institutions and centres belonging to the higher education and research system that request it, as well as the research, teaching and transfer performance of the personnel assigned to the different institutions and centres belonging to the higher education and research system.

-- Calls for applications for scholarships and grants from the Ministry of Universities.
-The Ministry of Universities entrusts to ANECA the evaluation of the applications submitted in different annual calls for applications for university teaching staff training and mobility grants.
+- Processes for applications for scholarships and grants from the ministry responsible for universities.
+The Ministry of Science, Innovation and Universities entrusts to ANECA the evaluation of the applications submitted in different annual calls for applications for university teaching staff training and mobility grants.
 Within the selection process for each call for applications, ANECA is responsible for the evaluation phase of the applications.

 - Quality Recognitions.
 The National Agency for Quality Assessment and Accreditation (ANECA), as the public body responsible for promoting and ensuring the quality of the Spanish university system in the international context, rolls out not only “common minimum” accreditation processes but also orientation processes and certification with which to support institutional excellence strategies for each institution, helping to generate the trust of society in the institutions.
 This category includes the following elements: